hsch/css-challenge/README.md

   i.e. using some constant expressions in inline styles is permitted as long as they are based on image dimensions only (e.g. not on the window size) and don't require recalculation on window resize.
+- If you think you have a correct solution but it behaves differently from the demo, then you have very likely just found a gap in the acceptance criteria.

 ## License

 Copyright © 2018